nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 * [Primary Care Support England](https://pcse.england.nhs.uk/)

-* [Subsidiary and Third party system suppliers](/prm-practice-migration/guide/pre-migration-tasks#subsidiary-suppliers), for example, DocMan or Apollo Scan for document scanning and management (see below)
+* [Subsidiary and Third party solution suppliers](/prm-practice-migration/guide/pre-migration-tasks#subsidiary-suppliers), for example, DocMan or Apollo Scan for document scanning and management (see below)

-## Subsidiary and Third party system suppliers {#subsidiary-suppliers}
+## Subsidiary and Third party solution suppliers {#subsidiary-suppliers}

-You may need to migrate data from Subsidiary suppliers (also referred to as [Lot 1 services](https://digital.nhs.uk/services/gp-systems-of-choice/gpsoc-services#lot-1-gp-principal-clinical-systems-and-subsidiary-modules)) as part of your principal clinical system migration.
+You may need to migrate data from Subsidiary suppliers (also referred to as [Lot 1 services](https://digital.nhs.uk/services/gp-systems-of-choice/gpsoc-services#lot-1-gp-principal-clinical-systems-and-subsidiary-modules)) as part of your principal clinical solution migration.
 For example, DocMan or Apollo Scan for document scanning and management.

-__Regardless of whether you plan to migrate away from the Subsidiary supplier or integrate with them, you will need to give notice to them of your system change__.
+__Regardless of whether you plan to migrate away from the Subsidiary supplier or integrate with them, you will need to give notice to them of your solution change__.
 The notice period required will vary, for example, the Electronic Prescription Service may require 5 weeks, whereas another may require 5 days.

    -- If you require a data extract from the Subsidiary supplier, you need to notify the Subsidiary Supplier well in advance of the date when you require the data extract to be completed

-   -- The data extract from a Subsidiary supplier will need to be completed at the same point in time as any data extract is completed for your existing principal clinical system
+   -- The data extract from a Subsidiary supplier will need to be completed at the same point in time as any data extract is completed for your existing principal clinical solution

    -- This applies to both the Initial data extract and the Final data extract

-   -- Agree with the new system supplier as to who and how the data extract will be collected from the subsidiary supplier
+   -- Agree with the new solution supplier as to who and how the data extract will be collected from the subsidiary supplier

-Please be aware that reconfiguration work may be required by a Subsidiary supplier after you have migrated to the new clinical system ([Post Go Live](post-go-live)) to integrate with the new principal clinical system.
+Please be aware that reconfiguration work may be required by a Subsidiary supplier after you have migrated to the new clinical solution ([Post Go Live](post-go-live)) to integrate with the new principal clinical solution.

 ## Notification of Patients
-Start to display posters within the surgery advising of any disruption to services such as the ability to book appointments online and that patients may also be required to re-register on your new online service system (if applicable).
+Start to display posters within the surgery advising of any disruption to services such as the ability to book appointments online and that patients may also be required to re-register on your new online service solution (if applicable).

 ## Schedule any training